In My Garden Grew Plenty of Thyme

 The first line here, "In my garden grew plenty of thyme," is diagnostic but sometimes absent.
 The thrust of the song is how hard the woman worked to make herself beautiful, only to spoil it by losing her virginity.

-To show how difficult all this is, Randolph and Ritchie have texts of this called "Keep Your Garden Clean" which are pretty much the same except for the first verse.
+To show how difficult it is to classify all this, Randolph and Ritchie have texts of this called "Keep Your Garden Clean" which are pretty much the same except for the first verse.
 On the basis of that distinction, I filed Randolph' with "In My Garden Grew Plenty of Thyme" and Ritchie's with "Garners Gay (Rue; The Sprig of Thyme)."

 Many, including Randolph, Ritchie, and Roud, simply lump the whole business as versions of "The Seeds of Love."